top of page

 About

-I am a Faculty Member at CCEF.
-I work with individuals, families, and couples facing a variety of issues.
-I received my Master of Divinity from Westminster Theological Seminary, where I met my husband, John.
-I teach Counseling Abusive Marriages for the Christian Counseling & Educational Foundation and Counseling Complex Problems for Westminster Theological Seminary.
-I have written on Domestic Abuse and Trauma.
-Working with a team, I helped develop the curriculum Becoming a Church that Cares Well for the Abused, a free web-based training that provides best practices for pastors, ministries, and leaders who minister in the context of abuse.
-My speaking and writing focus on training churches and counselors to care well for those who have been victims of trauma and abuse.
+I am a faculty member at the Christian Counseling & Educational Foundation (CCEF), where I counsel individuals, couples, and families navigating complex struggles.
+I earned my Master of Divinity from Westminster Theological Seminary, where I met my husband, John.
+I teach Counseling Abusive Marriages at CCEF and Counseling Complex Problems at Westminster Theological Seminary.
+My writing and teaching focus on equipping churches and counselors to care well for those who have experienced trauma and abuse.

 One of my greatest joys has been homeschooling my three children.
-Our home is filled with music, read-aloud, good food, games, and tons of laughter.
-Like most people, my life often feels packed out, but I like to think it is filled with precious things.
-I enjoy traveling with my family to different cities where we take a particular interest in touring museums together.
-I love any activity that involves water: swimming, beach days, kayaking, stand-up paddleboarding, watching a Longwood Gardens fountain show, or walking along a lake.
-Being by the water is sweetly refreshing for my soul.
+Our home is filled with music, read-alouds, good food, games, and lots of laughter.
+Life is full, but I like to think it’s full of precious things.
+As a family, we love exploring new cities—especially their museums.
+I’m also drawn to anything involving water: swimming, kayaking, stand-up paddleboarding, beach days, or simply walking along a lake.
+Being near the water is a deep refreshment to my soul.

-If you are looking to get in touch with me, please contact CCEF.
-Thank you.
+If you’d like to get in touch, please contact CCEF.